qiandaofeng/learngit/readme.txt

 i like it.
 do you like it?
 hoho~
 now add a new line
+now add a new line too
+heihei